forfungg/lem_in/README.md

 	- Graphic visualiser (if well made can be worth more than 1 point)

+## VISU-HEXX controls

+1- show all connections
+2- show valid paths (not necessarily used) arrow right- (if not paused move ants one step) space- play/ pause button (ants will move automatically) arrow left- toggle room and ant names

 ## Python Version
 Plotting graph
 Finds all unique shortest paths that can be utilized